 (a) Phone or email.
 Call customer services on the number above.
 Please provide details of what you bought, when you ordered or received it and your name and address.

 (b) By post.
-You can write to us at The Academy of Beauty and Aesthetics Ltd Unit 7 Venture Point, Stanney Mill Road, Chester, CH2 4NEI including details of the services you have bought, your booking details and your name and address.
+You can write to us at TABA UK Academy Ltd Unit 7 Venture Point, Stanney Mill Road, Chester, CH2 4NEI including details of the services you have bought, your booking details and your name and address.

 8.4.
 How we will refund you.
 We will refund you the price you paid for the services (save for any deductions made under clause 8.3 above or 8.5 below) by the method you used for payment.
 However, we may make deductions from the price, as described above, and below.